 The items on the Raven’s CPM are arranged to assess the chief cognitive processes of which children under 11 years of age, are usually capable.
 The Raven’s CPM items are arranged to assess cognitive development up to the stage when a person is sufficiently able to reason by analogy and adopt this way of thinking as a consistent method of inference.

-The Raven’s SPM is a test of observation skills.
+The Raven’s SPM, now available online on JVROnline, is a test of observation skills.
 It is suitable for the general population – individuals with average intellectual ability.

 The Raven’s APM measures high-level observation skills and intellectual capacity.
 This test is designed to differentiate between people at the high end of intellectual ability.
 When administered under timed conditions, the APM can also be used to assess intellectual efficiency – quick and accurate high-level intellectual work.